platform-experience/K18-LAB0261/README.md

 # Lab 1: The Portal Record
 ## Goal
-In this lab we will configure our Portal record, and the Theme associated with it.
+In this lab you will learn how to configure portals and customise the theme applied to them.

 ## Create the Portal
 1. Open your web browser and navigate to the URL of your instance.